The Future of Home Care with Salesforce Field Service

-Home health care is making a reappearance as doctors are reinstating the practice of making house calls due to the increased need for heightened medical safety due to the Covid-19 pandemic.
-People of all ages and abilities, including those with positive vaccination statuses, are at risk of contracting Covid-19 in their day to day activities.
-With that in mind, many consider medical facilities to be far more dangerous than local gyms and shops due to a perceived higher likelihood of transmission as these facilities tend to be sites of treatment for Covid-19 positive patients.
+Home health care has made a reappearance as doctors reinstated the practice of making house calls due to the increased need for heightened medical safety, ever since the Covid-19 pandemic.
+People of all ages and abilities, including those with positive vaccination statuses, are still at risk of contracting Covid-19, and other illnesses, in their day to day activities.
+With that in mind, many consider medical facilities to be far more dangerous than local gyms and shops due to a perceived higher likelihood of transmission as these facilities tend to be sites of treatment for sick patients.

 Patients are not seeking medical care like they used to…

-For many people, the risk of contracting Covid-19 outweighs the benefits of seeking necessary medical attention, often changing their typical response to a medical requirement or emergency.
+Still, for many at-risk people, the chance of contracting Covid-19 outweighs the benefits of seeking necessary medical attention, often changing their typical response to a medical requirement or emergency.

 “According to a recent Kaufman Hall survey, 54% of consumers cited fear of contracting Covid-19 as a primary reason to delay care,” highlighting the mentality change of the population (Forbes).

 Unlike pre-covid, people prefer to wait for a medical complication to pass rather than seeking medical help when symptoms initially arise to avoid going into crowded offices or hospitals.
 Due to this change in behavior, there has been an increase in the amount of patients who are requiring a higher level of care, which decreases the total industry spend for in-office experiences, hospital visits and medications requested.

 Furthermore, the pandemic has forced healthcare professionals to adjust their usual follow-up care recommendations and consider the capabilities of at-home care options.